Prime Day 2020: The best home gym equipment deals

 Amazon's Prime Day has arrived once more, and with people spending more time at home and many gyms remaining closed, there's never been a better time to invest in fitness gear.
-Earlier this year it was difficult to even find home gym equipment available online, but with many vendors now restocked, Prime day 2020 presents a great time to score a deal.
+Earlier this year it was difficult to even find home gym equipment available online, but with many vendors now restocked, Prime Day 2020 presents a great time to score a deal.
+It runs until the end of Wednesday, Oct.
+14.

 Many of these Prime Day deals can help you start or grow your home gym, and since there's no telling when gyms will reopen or begin operating at full capacity, Prime Day presents a great time to buy while keeping some extra money in your pocket.
 That's what I call a win-win.